 First, the name ALOHA LOLO...what does it mean?
 This is a question I am often asked.
-Aloha is a Hawai'ian greeting and farewell used in Hawai'i, a place I visit often and where my heart pulls me.
+Aloha is a Hawai'ian greeting and farewell used in Hawai'i, a place where my heart pulls me.
 But ALOHA also has a deeper meaning.
 Aloha is a way of life often referred to in Hawai'i as the Aloha Spirit or The Way of Aloha.
 Aloha is being a part of all, and all being a part of me.
 When there is pain - it is my pain.
 When there is joy - it is also mine.
 I respect all that is as part of the Creator and part of me.
 I will not willfully harm anyone or anything.
 When food is needed I will take only my need and explain why it is being taken.
 The earth, the sky, the sea are mine to care for, to cherish and to protect.

 Second, the name LOLO, LoLo is a family nickname given to me by my dear nieces and nephews many moons ago when they couldn't pronounce my name Lauren.
 One nephew said Auntie Yellow and Yellow turned into LoLo.
 This name traveled with me into many different places and cultures.
 LoLo means something different each place I connect.
-In fact, LoLo in Hawai'ian means crazy which always starts conversations with a laugh when I introduce myself there.
-In other cultures, it aligns with enlightenment.
 For me, the nickname LoLo is genuine and transparent.
 When someone calls me by my nickname I feel only LOVE.